Product Overview

 |

-In the twenty-five years the core parenteral
+For the over thirty-five years that the core parenteral

-Children's Hospital (LPCH), not a single PN related death
+Children's Hospital (LPCH), not a single PN-related

-American Society for Parenteral Enteral Nutrition
+Society for Parenteral Enteral Nutrition (A.S.P.E.N.)

-Infusion Studio design team.
-In 2003, Monterey Medical
+team.
+In 2003, Monterey Medical Solutions released

 protocol management.

-Medication errors are among the top ten causes for death,
+Medication errors are among the top ten causes for

 and LPCH estimates that PN orders account for one-fourth